All Episodes

 This country was founded by the most honest people on the face of the earth.

-I mean, sure, we have some fabulous immigrants, and we can assimilate the ones who come from from different cultures.
+I mean, sure, we have some fabulous immigrants and we can assimilate the ones who come from different cultures.

-I mean, look even at Republicans like Nikki Haley rushing in to take down Confederate soldiers, to take down the con that's not only part of our history, but wow, talk to Pat Cadell about about the history of the Civil War and the Confederates.
+I mean, look even at Republicans like Nikki Haley rushing in to take down Confederate soldiers, to take down the that's not only part of our history, but wow, talk to Pat Gaddell about the history of the Civil War and the Confederates.

 It was an amazing, I'll just say very quickly about this.

-First of all, six hundred thousand white men died for the principle that all men are created equal.
+First of all, 600,000 white men died for the principle that all men are created equal.

 The deal was the South lost, but the North will respect their valor.

-And it's generally Southerners that have found formed the backbone of our military that, you know, crushed the Nazi war machine for for and again, second generation immigrant, Nikki Haley to come in and a Republican and strip Americans of of their of their history and their heritage.
+And it's generally Southerners that have formed the backbone of our military that crushed the Nazi war machine for, and again, second generation immigrant Nikki Haley to come in and a Republican and strip Americans of their history and their heritage.

-This is the political correctness that Trump is going against so much more than just, you know, forcing reporters to to let him say anchor based.
+This is the political correctness that Trump is going against so much more than just forcing reporters to let him say anchor vase.

-You you said from the very beginning you thought it was near a hundred percent he'd get the nomination.
+You said from the very beginning you thought it was near 100% he'd get the nomination.

 Okay, got the nomination.

-And you've always been around, well, sixty percent chance he wins the general election.
+And you've always been around, well, 60% chance he wins the general election.

 Yes.

-Now with the shift, which has been dramatic now in the last two weeks and polls where he's even up by seven in what the LA Times poll and he's got nineteen percent in the pew poll, I believe, with with black Americans.
+Now, with the shift, which has been dramatic now in the last two weeks and polls where he's even up by seven in what, the LA Times poll, and he's got 19% in the pew poll, I believe, with black Americans.

 Yes.

-Donald Trump is up in Ohio by five and three, respectively, and up in Florida by a number of uh points, and winning in North Carolina and up by eight or nine in Iowa now, and up by two in Colorado and up by two in Nevada.
+Donald Trump is up in Ohio by five and three, respectively, and up in Florida by a number of points and winning in North Carolina and up by eight or nine in Iowa now and up by two in Colorado and up by two in Nevada.

-Uh looks like Gang Coulter is uh we now see an electoral path for him to win.
+Looks like Ann Coulter is, we now see an electoral path for him to win.

-If you and there are a lot of st there are a lot of paths to victory for him to con contrary to what you hear in the media.
+And there are a lot of paths to victory for him, contrary to what you hear in the media.

-I did an analysis assuming that he l was was going to lose Florida, which I don't think is even true.
+I did an analysis assuming that he was going to lose Florida, which I don't think is even true.

 That was his campaign consultant.

-And um he always brags about how Mitt Romney got more of the white vote than than even Ronald Reagan did.
+And he always brags about how Mitt Romney got more of the white vote than even Ronald Reagan did.

-Well, yeah, but you still had a lot of Southerners voting Democrat in nineteen eighty.
+Well, yeah, but you still had a lot of Southerners voting Democrat in 1980.

 So the overall white vote doesn't matter.

-Mitt Romney won something like eighty-four percent of the white vote in Alabama, um eighty percent in Mississippi.
+Mitt Romney won something like 84% of the white vote in Alabama, 80% in Mississippi.

 He actually lost the white vote in five states and came in far below his national average in five other states.

-So if you just take the ten states where Romney didn't either lost the white vote to Obama or or got less than his national average, if Trump takes five of those states, and just just I think he's going to get, and I've said from the beginning I have many, many barbets on Trump winning more of the black vote than any Republican since Nixon.
+So if you just take the 10 states where Romney didn't either lost the white vote to Obama or got less than his national average, if Trump takes five of those states and just I think he's going to get, and I've said from the beginning, I have many, many bar bets on Trump winning more of the black vote than any Republican since Nixon.

-If he only increases the white vote, oh three, four percent in any five of ten states, he wins.
+If he only increases the white vote, oh, three, four percent in any five of 10 states, he wins.

 And that's excluding New Mexico, Nevada, and Florida.